-- a) "To provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives" - b) "To end the dependence of needy parents on government benefits by promoting job preparation, work and marriage"
+- "To provide assistance to needy families so that children may be cared for a) in their own homes or in the homes of relatives" - "To end the dependence of needy parents on government benefits by b) promoting job preparation, work and marriage"

 Program Description-A collaborative program offered through Catalyst Life Services.
-Success Unlimited offers job readiness, GED preparation/literacy remediation, pre-employment preparation services, career exploration and development, life skills instruction (family planning, budgeting, and nutrition) and subsidized and unsubsidized Work Experience opportunities.
-Success Unlimited offers coordination of transportation services, driver's education, referrals to childcare, and Ohio Works First participation case management to insure participants are successful by overcoming barriers that may hinder ongoing participation and eventual employment.
+Success Unlimited offers job readiness, GED preparation/literacy remediation, pre-employment preparation services, career exploration and development, life skills instruction (family planning, budgeting, and nutrition); re-entry programming; opioid education prevention; and subsidized and unsubsidized Work Experience opportunities.

+Success Unlimited offers coordination of transportation services, driver's education, referrals to childcare, and Ohio Works First participation case management to ensure participants are successful by overcoming barriers that may hinder ongoing participation and eventual employment.
+Success Unlimited staff provide assistance and training for the OhioMeansJob Richland Center.